-This is a EUSR (SHEA) Gas Safety Passport Course
+This is a 1 day EUSR Safety Health and Environment Awareness (SHEA) Gas Safety Passport Course.

 The Utility Safety Health and Environment Awareness (SHEA) portfolio of schemes has been developed in conjunction with industry to provide a uniform approach to health, safety and environmental awareness training across the utilities sector, in line with Health and Safety Executive guidelines.

 The gas scheme is designed for all persons involved in the operational activities of the gas industry who require access to sites, both permanent and temporary, including all levels of operatives, supervisors and management.

 The Utility SHEA (Gas) scheme comprises of twelve modules:

 The eight core modules are common to all utility industries.
 They form the basis of health, safety and environmental law and practices.
 There are four modules that are specific to the gas industry which cover working on the network and pressure regulating installation, and in domestic and commercial premises.
 All trainees will complete the core modules and depending on their job role will complete either or both the upstream and downstream modules.
 It is designed to provide on-site evidence that an individual has demonstrated an appropriate level of knowledge and awareness.
 It is a passport scheme and does not indicate any level of technical competence or skilled expertise.

 Registration is based on the successful completion of training and an assessment.
 Following training the EUSR approved trainer will apply to register the trainee.
 EUSR cards are issued within 28 days of receipt of the necessary completed paperwork and payment.
 Operatives are issued with a cover note following training to confirm completion of the training and assessment while they wait for their card to be issued.

 Registration and card costs is £30 + VAT

 Training is delivered through a network of trainers who have been trained and approved by EUSR.
 All trainers deliver the same course content and testing.